Bucoda, Washington

 Bucoda (/bjuːˈkoʊdə/) is a town in Thurston County, Washington, United States.
 The population was 600 at the 2020 census.
 The community refers to itself as the "World's Tiniest Town with the Biggest Halloween Spirit".

 Etymology

-The community was first known as Seatco, an indigenous word meaning evil spirit or devil; the town name became official in 1887 when the community was platted by an early founder, Oliver Shead (Shed).
-People in the town voiced a dislike of the name and the community was renamed Bucoda in 1890 by act of the state legislature.
+The land was first known as Seatco, an indigenous moniker to the area possibly meaning evil spirit, ghost, or devil; original native inhabitants were referred to as "Siatco".
+The town name became officially Seatco in 1887 when the community was platted by an early founder, Oliver Shead (Shed).

+People in the town voiced a dislike of the name and the community was noted to have been renamed to Bucoda by Northern Pacific Railway in 1887; the name change was made official in either December 1899 or in 1890 by act of the state legislature.
 An accepted theory of the origination of the moniker of Bucoda comes from the taking of the first two letters of the last name of three prominent members of the early town, William Buckley (Buckner), a man recorded with the last name of Coulter, and J.E.
+(J.B.)
 Davis (David).